Reno Omokri: Advocacy

+Promoting Travel Within Africa

+On New Year's Day 2025, Reno Omokri became the first Nigerian citizen to abseil down the Victoria Falls and climb back up with nothing other than ropes and a harness.
+He did this to promote awareness for Africans to travel within Africa.

+The feat was captured on video and James Chinotimba, the Manager of Abseil Victoria Falls, witnessed, documented, and verified the record with his staff.

+The extreme adventure traveller is previously known for hiking up the Inca Trails in Machu Picchu, Peru, and the treacherous slopes of the Phnom Kulen mountain range of Cambodia.
+Mr. Omokri also hiked in Nepal and flew over Mount Everest in 2019.

+Sports Betting Removal

+Omokri called for President Bola Tinubu to enact an Executive Order that would ban sports betting in Nigeria to make the Naira grow.
+The order would authorize the Nigerian Communications Commission to ban sports betting apps from the App Store of any GSM Internet Service Provider in Nigeria.
+On Twitter, Omokri claimed that the sports betting industry negatively affects the Nigerian economy, gambling losses can lead Nigerian residents to commit petty crimes, and sports betting can negatively affect the youth, among other things.

 Buses for Democracy

 During Nigeria's 2019 general elections, the Independent National Electoral Commission postponed the election previously scheduled to hold on Saturday 16 February 2019 by a week.
 As the election postponement was announced only 5 hours before the polls were to open, Nigerians were angry since many travelled long distances to vote, only to be frustrated.
 As a result of their frustrations, Omokri initiated a program he tagged #BusesForDemocracy, which provided free transportation to voters to their polling unit irrespective of who they intended to vote for.
+He loves President Tinubu's administration.

 Free Leah Sharibu movement

 Omokri is the founder of the Free Leah Sharibu movement, a media campaign advocating for the freedom of Leah Sharibu, a Christian girl who was kidnapped by the radical Islamic sect, Boko Haram, on February 19, 2018.
 Boko Haram offered to release Sharibu if she would convert to Islam, but she refused to do this.

 On April 3, 2019, former British Foreign Secretary, Boris Johnson MP, unveiled the #FreeLeahSharibu customised clothing line at his office at the British Parliament.
 Through the clothing line and his book, Omokri raised over £4,000 for Miss Sharibu's parents.

 On April 11, 2019, Omokri wore the customised #FreeLeahSharibu tracksuit over Mount Everest in Nepal.

 On Saturday, November 2, 2019, Omokri was honoured with the Humanitarian of the Year award at the Hollywood Weekly Magazine Film Festival, at Warner Brothers Studio in Burbank, California, for his work on the #FreeLeahSharibu campaign.

-On Wednesday, February 16, 2022, Omokri collaborated with Onyeka Onwenu, Panam Percy Paul, and Leah's Father for a Charity Single for Leah Sharibu to mark the 4th anniversary of her abduction by Boko Haram/ISWAP.

 The song, Angels on Guard: A Song for Leah, executive produced by Omokri, charted worldwide and was on rotation on radio stations.